-On Friday night I ran into an old friend from a warehouse in Whitechapel.
-I’d gone to see Seye, who I knew from London too.
+On Friday night I ran into an old friend from a Whitechapel warehouse.
+I’d gone out to see Seye, who I knew from London, too.
 It was a late night – a breakfast in McDonald’s kind of night – with the city sleeping around us.
 Literally.
 With their heads down on the tables.
 Saturday I spent completing admin for work.
 Boring.
 At some point around tea time I noticed there was a printing error on a ticket for a show.
 It was for Friday.
 Not Saturday.
 I’d missed it!
 I decided just to keep doing admin.
-When my friend arrived later in the evening – here in Tokyo with Seye and others for the Rudeboy exhibition at Laforet in Harajuku – we decided to venture out to see Facetasm.
+When my friend from the warehouse arrived later in the evening – here in Tokyo with Seye and others for the Rudeboy exhibition at Laforet in Harajuku – we decided to venture out to see Facetasm.
 It was time to leave as soon as we’d made the decision.

 Frizzy hair has destroyed my life more than once because it’s not as socially acceptable as sleek hair in our era.
 My hair is like wire.
 Even coated in products it has a life of its own.
 It’s hit and miss.
 Sometimes it stays straight.
 Sometimes the curls hold.
 Sometimes it turns into cotton candy.
 This was a cotton candy day.
 There are more of those in Tokyo due to the high humidity.
 It’s taken a while to love it for being like a bird’s nest.
 I do love it like that.
 Really.

 The uber-frizz was the antithesis of the Facetasm hair, which I completely adored.
 The Facetasm hair was caked in megawatt shiny gel.
 It looked like plastic it was so shiny.
 It went beyond just being gelled without a hair out of place to the extent of there being almost as much gel as there was hair.
 Gelled hair says ‘I’m in control’.
 This expression went one step further to say ‘my hair is my control’.
 Love: the theme.
 It was slick.